 After negotiating for a bit, the investor decided to pay for the purchase of all the remaining 306 monthly payments; hence, the investor purchased the entire payment stream of the note from the seller.

 After that, for a purchase price of $97,500, the investor agreed to sell partials of just 186 monthly payments.
 He then realized that he made a profit of 500 by selling the note, yet he had the right to receive the 120 monthly payments of where each commenced in 15.5 years.

 So, here’s a quick recap of the example:

 Payments bought by the investor: 306

 Payments retained by the investor: 120

-The profit was made at closing, but even then, the investor had the right to a residual income stream in the future that was totaling over $130,000
+The profit was made at closing, but even then, the investor had the right to a future residual income stream totaling over $130,000.

 In this way, the investor made a minimum fee of $2,500 and kept a piece of cash flow in the form of monthly payments for the future.